reraru505/simplictea/README.md

 # simplictea

+ > [!WARNING]
+> Does not work right now

-dirty Bootstrap for programming language , doesn't work right now , please don't use
+dirty Bootstrap for my programming language